Project-InSciM/project-inscim.github.io/_pages/zo_contact.md

 - Twitter: @project_InSciM
 - Address: 32 Rue Megevand, 25000 Besançon

-Contact details for individual members of the team can be found on the [Research Team](https://project-inscim.github.io/team/) page.
+Contact details for individual members of the team can be found in the [Research Team](https://project-inscim.github.io/member/) page.